liuwuliuyun/tf-mcp-server/CONTRIBUTE.md

 6. **Consider Azure Verified Module (AVM) support** if there's a corresponding verified module
 7. **Update documentation tools** to handle new resource types or attributes
 8. **Add TFLint rules** if Azure-specific validation is needed
-9. **Update Golang source code analysis** if new provider functionality needs to be analyzed

-### Adding Golang Source Code Analysis Support

-When adding support for new Terraform providers in source code analysis:

-1. **Update provider index mapping** in `golang_source_provider.py`
-2. **Add remote index configuration** for the provider's GitHub repository
-3. **Ensure proper namespace mapping** between provider name and GitHub location
-4. **Add authentication support** if the provider repository requires it
-5. **Test with various query patterns** to ensure proper source code retrieval
-6. **Update supported providers list** and documentation

 ### Adding Security Policies